dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 Our experience has shown that most who are affected directly by using this development environment are front-end developers, because if they start to set up a bit more complex project by their own, they immediately get stuck.
-Because the area of expertise you need to have to finish your task doesn't belong directly to a front-end developer's domain.
+Because the area of expertise you need to have to work on your task doesn't belong directly to a front-end developer's domain.

 As you can see there are many issues using this kind of a set up in that